Easy Low Carb Keto Taco Stuffed Tomatoes Recipe

 • Preheat oven to 350 degrees.

-• Cook turkey and onion in oil until turkey browned and is no longer pink.
+• Add oil to a large skillet.
+Cook turkey and onion in oil over medium heat until turkey is browned and is no longer pink and onion is tender.
+Whisk in beaten eggs and cook until scrambled.ย

-• Reduce heat to low and add the next 7 ingredients and stir to combine.
+• Reduce heat to low and add the seasonings and cheddar cheese and stir to combine.
 Set aside.

-• Cut the stem and scoop out the center seeds and flesh of each tomato and place in an 9 by 13 baking dish.
+• Cut the stem and scoop out the center seeds and flesh of each tomato and place in an 9 by 13 baking dish pan.
 Set aside.

-• Spoon 1/2 cup filling into each tomato.
+• Spoon 1/2 cup taco mixture filling into each tomato.

 Notes